rangle/redux-beacon/README.md

 Rendux-Beacon provides a way to map your Redux or ngrx actions to analytics events.
-Once generated, Redux-Beacon sends the analytics events to a given target (e.g. Google Analytics, Google Tag Manager, Segment.io etc.).
+Once generated, Redux-Beacon sends the analytics events to a given target (e.g. Google Analytics).

 Analytics events are defined in an event definition, and mapped to a given action in an event definitions map: